Aporia crataegi: Distribution and habitat

 It occurs in open forest, grazing land, orchards. lanes, gardens, meadows and thickets throughout most of Europe, temperate Asia, Korea, and Japan.
-This species is extinct in the British Isles.
+This species has been extirpated from the British Isles, but unofficial attempts have been made to reintroduce this species in southern England.

 Description

 The black-veined white has a wingspan of 51 to 70 mm.
 Females are commonly larger than males.
 The upperside of both forewings and hindwings is a translucent white boldly veined with black.
 The underside is similar in the male but the female has brown veining.
 Moreover, the female loses most of her scales by rubbing her wings together, resulting almost-transparent.

 This butterfly can be distinguished from other members of white butterflies of the genus Pieris by its distinctive veined wings.

 The eggs are yellow at first, darkening with age.
 The caterpillars are greenish grey with transverse banding.
 The pupa is creamy white, marked with black, attached by a silken girdle to a twig.